JetixWP/really-simple-featured-video/readme.txt

 [rsfv_by_postid] shortcode is for displaying featured video of any post anywhere you want, you just need to pass a vaild post id to it e.g. [rsfv_by_postid post_id="281"]

-You can send a feedback or a feature request at [github.com/smalltowndev/really-simple-featured-video](https://github.com/smalltowndev/really-simple-featured-video)
-Or create a thread at forums here, in any case
+You can send a feedback or a feature request at [github.com/smalltowndev/really-simple-featured-video](https://github.com/smalltowndev/really-simple-featured-video) Or create a thread at forums here, in any case.

 == 👉️ Premium Features ==